movestore/animation-moveVis/README.md

 **Temporal resolution for alignment (`res`):** This parameter allows the user to define the time interval by which the tracks will be thinned for alignment.
-This can either be one of "mean", "minimum", "maximum", or "median" (to calculate the alignment resolution from the temporal information in the data) or it can be a numeric value.
-If a numeric value, it is used as the alignment resolution directly along with an associated unit provided below (see `unit`).
+Provide a numeric value which will be combined with the selected unit (see "Unit of your alignment resolution" below) to define the alignment resolution.
+Note that temporal gaps in your data can lead to errors when using units that are unsuitable for the temporal resolution of your data.
+Also note that large data sets can take a long time to process or lead to memory limit errors at fine-grained resolutions.
+Default 1.

 **Unit of your alignment resolution (`unit`):** Parameter to select a time unit for alignment resolution.
 One of "seconds", "minutes", "hours", or "days".
+Default "days".

 **Speed of animation (`fps`):** Number of frames to be shown per second in the output animation.
 Default is 25.